 ABOUT THE ARTIST:

-Allison Reece is an abstract expressionist painter from Asheville, NC.
+Allison Reece is an abstract expressionist painter from NC.
 She has been selling her bold paintings since 2004.
-She is an alumnus of Ringling College of Art & Design, in Sarasota, FL, where she studied Fine Arts.
-Currently, she is enrolled through Northwestern University’s Social Media Marketing Course, via the Coursera website.
+She is an alumnus of Ringling College of Art and Design, in Sarasota, FL, where she studied Fine Arts.
+She graduated from Northwestern University’s Social Media Marketing Course, via Coursera, and also graduated from Digital Marketing from University of Illinois at Urbana-Champaign.
 She enjoys spending time with her husband and daughter, enjoys a good cup of coffee, kayaking in the southeastern intracoastal waterways, and long walks on the beach.
 Her favorite color is turquoise and she loves abstract art.